andy-maier/gitsurvival/guides/git-concepts.md

       $ git push -u {remote} HEAD:{branch}

-  x

-* Push the current branch to its upstream branch, merging it there:
+* Push the current branch to its upstream branch, merging it
+  there:

       $ git push

   Note that this does not push any tags.

-* To push tags in the local repo to a particular remote repo:
+* To push tags in the local repo to a particular remote
+  repo:

       $ git push --tags {remote}

   This pushes all changes on tags, i.e. additions and deletions.

-* To delete a branch in a remote repository:
+* To delete a branch in a remote
+  repository:

       $ git push {remote} :{branch}